sidilabs/mock-server-api/README.md

 /my-sample-project    - project folder
   /src                - my sample project source code /mocks              -  main folder used by the mock-server project.
-  /gulpfile.js        - File used by mock-server project /package.json       - Some configurations inside it are needed to start the mock-server project
+  /gulpfile.ts        - File used by mock-server project /package.json       - Some configurations inside it are needed to start the mock-server project /tsconfig.json      - Some configuration to run correctly with Typescript
 </pre>
 ## The current mock-server project